-AG: Time for Hubbard to go to prison for ethics conviction
+State Supreme Court denies Hubbard rehearing

 MONTGOMERY, Ala.
-(AP) - The Alabama Supreme Court on Friday refused to reverse its decision upholding much of the 2016 ethics conviction of former House Speaker Mike Hubbard, and the state attorney general said it’s time for the once powerful Republican to report to prison.
+(AP) - The Alabama Supreme Court on Friday refused to reverse its decision upholding much of the 2016 ethics conviction of former House Speaker Mike Hubbard, possibly paving the way for the once powerful Republican to begin serving his four-year prison sentence.

 Justices without comment turned down Hubbard’s request to rehear his case.
 The Alabama Supreme Court this spring overturned five of the counts in Hubbard’s ethics convictions while upholding six others.

 Prosecutors accused Hubbard of leveraging his powerful public office to obtain clients and investments for his businesses.
 His defense lawyers maintained the transactions were all aboveboard.

 Alabama Attorney General Steve Marshall said it is time for Hubbard to begin serving his prison sentence.